 “I don’t drink,” I replied and went inside.

 As I brushed my teeth before bed, my reflection in the mirror blurred and I saw a monster reflected in its depths.
 The ghoul had the head of J.C.
-Penney, the arms of Clarke’s Cafeterias with soapy dishwater dripping from its hands, the chest of the university library building stacks full of dusty books, the hips looked like Petty Ford’s parts department complete with head and tail lights, the legs were Upholstery Supply Inc. delivery train tracks with little box cars full of sisal and foam, and the feet of clay I recognized as the local school district with fifteen toes on each foot (one for each year of my servitude).
+Penney; the arms of Clarke’s Cafeterias with soapy dishwater dripping from its hands; and the chest of the university library building stacks full of dusty books.
+The hips looked like Petty Ford’s parts department complete with head and tail lights; the legs were Upholstery Supply Inc. delivery train tracks with little box cars full of sisal and foam; and the feet of clay I recognized as the local school district with fifteen toes on each foot (one for each year of my servitude).

 J.C.
 Penney opened his mouth and said, “We are the ghost of employment past.
 We have come to convince you that retirement is not a good idea. ”